 Blackstone, it may be thought, though not a Tory, was an Old Whig of a preeminently conservative character.
 Burke had always in constitutional matters leaned strongly towards historical conservatism; in 1790, when the words just cited were published, hatred of Jacobinism had transformed him into a reactionist.
 But Paley was a man of a calm and judicial temperament.
 He felt no reverence for the historic dignity and pomp of English constitutionalism.
 Of the anomalies presented by the institutions which lie at the basis of civilised society he could write with extraordinary freedom.
-The famous illustration of the pigeons, 1 to be found in the chapter "Of Property" in his Moral Philosophy got for him the nickname of "Pigeon-Paley," and the warning of his friend, Law, justified by the event, that it would exclude him from a bishopric, only elicited the retort, "Bishop or no Bishop, it shall go in."
+The famous illustration of the pigeons, 5 to be found in the chapter "Of Property" in his Moral Philosophy got for him the nickname of "Pigeon-Paley," and the warning of his friend, Law, justified by the event, that it would exclude him from a bishopric, only elicited the retort, "Bishop or no Bishop, it shall go in."
 But this hard-headed and honest moralist who sacrificed his chance of promotion rather than suppress a sarcasm aimed at the evils of our own social system, and at monarchy itself, was at bottom as much a defender of the existing state of things as was Blackstone.
-A few sentences from Paley's excellent chapter on the British Constitution reveal his whole position.2
+A few sentences from Paley's excellent chapter on the British Constitution reveal his whole position.6

-"Let us, before we seek to obtain anything more, consider duly what we already have.
+Let us, before we seek to obtain anything more, consider duly what we already have.
 We have a House of Commons composed of 548 members, in which number are found the most considerable landholders and merchants of the kingdom; the heads of the army, the navy, and the law; the occupiers of great offices in the State; together with many private individuals, eminent by their knowledge, eloquence, or activity.
 Now, if the country be not safe in such hands, in whose may it confide its interests?
 If such a number of such men be liable to the influence of corrupt motives, what assembly of men will be secure from the same danger?
 Does any new scheme of representation promise to collect together more wisdom, or to produce firmer integrity?
-In this view of the subject, and attending not to ideas of order and proportion (of which many minds are much enamoured), but to effects alone, we may discover just excuses for those parts of the present representation, which appear to a hasty observer most exceptional and absurd."
-1 style does not conceal the superficiality of his ideas, and whose whole aim as a man of letters was to express in graceful English the ideas current among ladies and gentlemen of average intelligence.
-Goldsmith, in his Citizen of the World, has precisely reproduced the tone of his day.
-The cosmopolitan Chinaman talks much of English law; he maintains, among other fanciful notions, the paradox that it was the height of wisdom to fill the statute-book with laws threatening offenders with most severe penalties which were rarely or never exacted.
+In this view of the subject, and attending not to ideas of order and proportion (of which many minds are much enamoured), but to effects alone, we may discover just excuses for those parts of the present representation, which appear to a hasty observer most exceptional and absurd.
+7

-And Paley's view of the unreformed House of Commons is in substance his view of the whole British constitution, 2 and was shared by most statesmen of his day.
+And Paley's view of the unreformed House of Commons is in substance his view of the whole British constitution, $\underline{8}$ and was shared by most statesmen of his day.